emora-chat/GRIDD/knowledge_graph/README.md

 In many cases, you will want to add specific instances of a type to the KG where the instance is not a named entity.
-For this, you should not use the `named entity` specification since you do not have a name to use for the id.
+For this, you should not use the `named entity` specification since you do not have a guaranteed unique name to use for the id.
 Instead, an unnamed instance is specified like `type()` as in:

 ```
 sandwich()